ethanhuanginst/STM32CubeIDE-Workshop-2019/hands-on/02_stm32_hp141_lcd/README.md

 ![](../../docs/imgs/hands-on/stm32f746-disco-hp141.jpg)

-Now, let's see how to use STM32CubeIDE to build and debug such makefile-base project.
+Now, let's see how to use STM32CubeIDE to build and debug such Makefile-base project.

+## Steps

 1. Start a new STM32 project